sambrashaw/apreca/README.md

 ## Suggestions

-If you have any suggestions on how I can improve Apreca to make it better, let me know at aaronduce@lymelite.co.uk
+If you have any suggestions on how I can improve Apreca to make it better, create an issue on the repo.